robertstettner/drone-cfn-security-group/README.md

 - `exportname`: the name of the CloudFormation stack and export.
 Required.
 - `vpcid`: the VPC Id to associate the Security Group to.
   This can be a exported value, in CloudFormation eg. `!ImportValue MyAppVpcId`.
 Required.
 - `description`: the description of the CloudFormation stack.
-Optional.
+Required.
 - `ingress_cidrs`: ingress CIDR ranges.
 Optional.
 - `ingress_ports`: array of ingress ports as numbers or objects with parameters (`from_port`, `to_port`, `protocol`).
 Optional.